|Nutrition Facts (per serving)|

-- A can of sweet corn added to the soup gives texture and, although not traditional, provides a sweet flavor.
+- A can of sweet corn added to the soup gives texture and provides a sweet flavor.

 How to Properly Store and Reheat Cullen Skink

 As with all fish and dairy-based dishes, proper storage is key to maintaining food safety

-- If you have leftovers and are planning on eating them shortly, store the soup in an airtight container and keep in the fridge for up to two days.
-Warm up on the stove but do not store again if you have any additional leftovers; those portions need to go.
+- If you have leftovers and are planning to eat them shortly, store the soup in an airtight container and keep in the fridge for up to two days.
+Warm up on the stove over low heat.
+Do not save any leftovers from this serving.

 - For longer-term storage, place it in freezer bags and freeze the soup for up to two months.
 Thaw overnight in the fridge before heating up on the stove.

 - When reheating, do not boil the soup.
 With sudden changes in temperature, the fish's texture can be altered and go from flaky to rubbery in minutes.

-- If the reheated soup seems too thick, add whole milk and taste for seasonings, adding salt and pepper as needed.
+- If the reheated soup seems too thick, add milk and adjust the seasonings to taste.